shradhasehgal/Bash-Scripting/README.md

 ## Songs Library

-A bash script to maintain a list of your favourite songs (stored as CSV file).
+Maintain a list of your favourite songs (stored as CSV file).
 It enables easy addition, deletion, updation, searching of songs, and filtering on the basis of artist, album, genre etc.

 ### Run

 	./songs.sh -h
-`-h` flag opens the man page which displays how to use all the features
+`-h` flag opens the man page which displays how to use all the features.

 ### Features

 * **Add**:
-	* Add a song using flags for Song, Artist, Album, and Genre fields
+	* Add a song using flags for Song, Artist, Album, and Genre fields.
-	* Assigns a unique ID to each song
+	* Assigns a unique ID to each song.
-	* Checks for duplication of song by considering Song and Artist together
+	* Checks for duplication of song by considering Song and Artist together.

 * **Display**:
-	* Displays all songs in a table format
+	* Displays all songs in a table format.

 * **View**:
 	* Filter songs based on artist, album, and genre.
-Displays the filtered entries in a table format
+Displays the filtered entries in a table format.

 * **Edit**:

 	* Edit details of a song, based on ID.
-It updates only the specified field and not all entries, song remains in the same place in CSV file
+It updates only the specified field and not all entries, song remains in the same place in CSV file.

 * **Delete**:

-	* Delete using ID of song
+	* Delete song on the basis of ID.